 1-ROOFTOP BAR TATE MODERN

 From the top floor of Tate Modern, you can enjoy a glass of wine or a tea with a view, but you can also enjoy the view of the River Thames and St. Paul without having to pay for anything.

 Primrose Hill is located next to the Regents Park and it is a pretty spot from which admire London on a beautiful sunny day.
 If the weather is not too bad, bring a towel and some sandwiches for a relaxing picnic while admiring the city Skyline.

 From the terrace on the sixth floor of The New One Change shopping center, you can admire the stunning St Paul’s chapel, London Eye and Shard.
 Access is totally FREE!

 The view that you can admire from the top of the Walkie Talkie skyscraper is one of the most spectacular in London, in my opinion.
 In particular, you can see the Shard and the Thames expanding in front of you.
 It’s important to book the visit, and do it in advance.
 You will have a specific time to go.
 The Sky Garden is totally free, anyway there are also bars and a restaurant, if you want to have a drink or lunch.

-AFTERNOON TEA“There are few hours in life more agreeable than the hour dedicated to the ceremony known as afternoon tea.”
+BEST THINGS TO DO MOTHER AND DAUGHTER IN LONDON: AFTERNOON TEA & COKTAILS“There are few hours in life more agreeable than the hour dedicated to the ceremony known as afternoon tea.”
 Henry James Click To Tweet

 Having a tea in one of the English tradition.
 During an afternoon tea you can taste some of the English delicacies, like sandwiches, scones filled with clotted cream and jam, shortbreads, cupcakes and various cakes, in a mix of sweet and savory.